lasjdhu/university-projects/IZG/README.md

 ## May 2024

-### Usage details

-Files `gpu.cpp` and `prepareModel.cpp` are the only files I modified.
-Whole project was wrapped in a template made by Ph.D Tomáš Milet and it is too big for this repository, so the project you see here cannot be compiled :)

 ### Description

 Your task is to implement a simple graphics card (GPU) and a function to render